bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/query.md

 #### Bitmarks offered from the specific sender

-To list the bitmarks which are offered by a sender, use that account as an argument.
-The sender can take action on these bitmarks (cancel an offer).
+To list the bitmarks that are offered by a sender, use that account as an argument.
+The sender can take action on these bitmarks (sych as cancel an offer).

 <!-- TODO: examples -->

 #### bitmarks offered to the specific receiver

 To list the bitmarks which are offered to a receiver, use that account as an argument.
-The receiver can take actions on these bitmarks (accept or reject an offer).
+The receiver can take actions on these bitmarks (such as accept or reject an offer).

 <!-- TODO: examples -->